 Just so that we are clear, my forgetfulness was due to me being an airhead, as well as to said hormonal fog.
 Well, at least I posses a good excuse for my quirky behavior.
 My husband for example was caught dipping his fries in his coffee the other day at the restaurant with no hormones as redeeming circumstances.

 Since well rested parents are an endangered specie around here, at least we can be a well fed sort.
-I have cooked and frozen many of the recipes in this blog (I’ll write a post dedicated to freezer friendly recipes soon), but since I constantly forget to unfreeze them, this pasta sauce comes in very handy when hunger strikes.
+I have cooked and frozen many of the recipes in this blog, but since I constantly forget to unfreeze them, this pasta sauce comes in very handy when hunger strikes.
 It is easy, it is quick and it is delicious.
 Perfect for sleep deprived airheads.

 Quick Goat cheese and Tomato sauce for pasta